Volkswagen ID.5 GTX new car review

 Cost of ownership

 To achieve the quoted range figure, you'll need to frequently use the provided 'Eco' drive mode setting, ideally in combination with the available 'B' regenerative braking function, which slows the car significantly when you come off the accelerator.
 Whatever ID.5 model you select, your charging regime should be quite straightforward.
 There's a 'We Charge' app that helps you find and use over 150,000 public charge points.
 An AC1-phase 7.4kW garage wallbox would replenish the 77kWh battery from zero in about twelve hours.
-Out and about at a DC3 100kW charge point, it'll take no more than around 30 minutes to recharge your ID.5 with enough direct current to cover the next 137 miles.
+Out and about at a suitably rapid DC charge point the car can charge at up to 185kW.
+As a result, it'll take no more than around 30 minutes to recharge your ID.5 with enough direct current to cover the next 137 miles.

-You should also make savings in BiK payments (there's the usual 2% EV rating), as well as exemption (until 2025) from road tax and ULEZ/congestion charging.
+You should also make savings in BiK payments (there's the usual 4% EV rating until Spring 2027).
 Volkswagen says that its aim is to make sure that the battery pack lasts as long as the car and, sure enough, that battery pack is warrantied to have at least 70% of its usable capacity after eight years or 100,000 miles.

 + More